InteractiveAdvertisingBureau/vast/specifications/vast_4.3.md

 DAAST, the Digital Audio Ad Serving Template was developed in 2014 as a spin-off of VAST 3.0 to support Audio ads.
 DAAST is now being merged back into VAST4, though the name of the standard will continue to be VAST for the moment.

-The main changes are on the VAST “Ad” element (to include an “adType" attribute), some minor additions (identified below), using the term “media player” instead of “video player”, and instructions on handling various VAST elements/attributes when in an Audio Ad scenario.
+The main changes are on the VAST `Ad` element (to include an `adType` attribute), some minor additions (identified below), using the term “media player” instead of “video player”, and instructions on handling various VAST elements/attributes when in an Audio Ad scenario.

 ### 1.4.1 Audio Player Use Cases <a name="audioplayer"></a>